Salvador Dali - Artist Biography with Portfolio of Paintings, Prints, Posters and Sculptures

 Previous to his Surrealist work, Salvador Dali also produced Cubist and Futurist paintings.
 As his career progressed, Dali also went well beyond oil painting, taking in sculpture and drawing plus many other art mediums.
 Dali's connections to Surrealism, Futurism and Cubism should not distract from the traditional nature of Dali's techniques and themes.
 Dali regularly underlined his respect for and influence from the likes of Michelangelo, Vermeer and Raphael, as well as several other significant masters.
 The way in which this artist captured surfaces in his paintings resembles that of famous Flemish painters like van Eyck.
 The themes used by Dali include religious and mythical topics and these have inspired artists all the way back to the Renaissance.

 Rose Meditative features an overpowering rose, symbolising the powerful love between the couple found at the bottom of the canvas.
 Dali continues to bright Catalonian-inspired landscape here, though it sits quietly in the background as the rose takes the viewer's eye.
 It was in this region that Dali would live and work for much of his life, and these bright colours can be seen frequently throughout his surrealist work.
+The region has given us some of the finest modern artists in history, most famously Dali, Miro and architect Gaudi.
+Dali himself would often focus in on one single element within his paintings and then use the rest of the canvas as a supporting feature, and Rose Meditative is a great example of that.
+The Surrealist movement would vary the subtleties with which they delivered their symbolic messages and in this case it is clear for all to see, regardless of one's prior knowledge of the artist or his continued use of a set of symbols across different artworks.

 Dream Caused By The Flight Of A Bee Around A Pomegranate

-The Temptation Of St Anthony
+The Temptation of St Anthony

 Soft Watch At The Moment Of First Explosion